 Laurie's love of history extended to demonstrating it, causing her to collect an extensive collection of period clothing and accessories, a collection she graciously donated to Gadsby's Tavern Museum.
 She frequently portrayed upper class 18th century ladies.
 Her storytelling inspired thousands of visitors to Gadsby's and Gunston Hall who encountered Laurie during a special program or tour.
 Laurie's additional financial bequest was a significant early part of the Endowment,

 Dick Sheridan was a founding member of Gadsby’s Tavern Museum Society.
-He and wife, Kim, were already dedicated Museum volunteers in 1991. and Dick was well-known for baking bread sold at the 18th-century Fair, hawking refreshments at Historic Alexandria Hauntings, tending bar at receptions, marching in parades, serving on the GTMS board, and raising money in countless ways for the Museum.
+He and wife, Kim, were already dedicated Museum volunteers in 1991.
+Dick was well-known for baking bread sold at the 18th-century Fair, hawking refreshments at Historic Alexandria Hauntings, tending bar at receptions, marching in parades, serving on the GTMS board, and raising money in countless ways for the Museum.
 After Dick died in 2002, GTMS set up the Museum’s Outreach Trunk that brought 18th century life to classrooms.
 Those funds have now been migrated to the Endowment.